mdolab/dafoam/doc/source/Tutorials.rst

    Tutorial_Aerothermal
    Tutorial_Aerostructural

 In each optimization case, the **run** folder contains all the optimization setup.
-The **optOutput** folder is to store all the optimization results and logs.
+The **optOutput** folder stores all the optimization results and logs.

 The optimization configurations are defined in **runScript.py**.
 There are seven sections:

 - **Imports**.
 Import all external modules.
 No need to change.
 - **Input Parameters**.
 Define the flow, adjoint, and optimization parameters.
 The explanation of these input parameters is in `Python layer <_static/Python/index.html>`_.
+Refer to classes-python-pyDAFoam-PYDAFOAM-aCompleteInputParameterSet()
 - **DVGeo**.
 Import FFD files in plot3d format and define design variables.
 - **DAFoam**.
 Adjoint misc setup.
 No need to change.
 - **DVCon**.
 Define geometric constraints such as volume, thickness, and curvature constraints.